 Track Executions

-Every Hamilton dataflow executed with the DAGWorks platform is tracked and stored, along with a basic set of data quality/results.
+Every Hamilton dataflow executed with the Hosted Hamilton UI on DAGWorks is tracked and stored, along with a basic set of data quality/results.
 Results are streamed in, and this allows you to:

 • See results for every node in your dataflow as it executes